Health in Pakistan

 The Human Rights Measurement Initiative finds that Pakistan is fulfilling 69.2% of what it should be fulfilling for the right to health based on its level of income.
 When looking at the right to health with respect to children, Pakistan achieves 82.9% of what is expected based on its current income.
 In regards to the right to health amongst the adult population, the country achieves 90.4% of what is expected based on the nation's level of income.
 Pakistan falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling only 34.4% of what the nation is expected to achieve based on the resources (income) it has available.

 Health infrastructure

+Pakistan has a mixed health system, which includes government infrastructure, para-statal health system, private sector, civil society and philanthropic contributors.
+Alternative and traditional system of healing is also quite popular in Pakistan.

+The country undertook a major constitutional reform in 2011 with the 18th amendment, which resulted in abolishment of Ministry of Health and subsequent devolution of powers.As a result, more powers were given to provinces regarding health infrastructure and finances.
 In keeping with the increased awareness regarding health services Ministry of National Health Services, Regulations and Coordination was formed in 2011.
 The main purpose of establishing this body was to provide a health system that gives access to efficient, equitable, accessible & affordable health services.
 And also, national and international coordination in the field of public health along with population welfare coordination.
 It also enforced drug laws and regulations.
 The health care delivery system includes both state and non-state; and profit and not for profit service provision.
 The country's health sector is marked by urban-rural disparities in healthcare delivery and an imbalance in the health workforce, with insufficient health managers, nurses, paramedics and skilled birth attendants in the peripheral areas.
+Health care challenges in Pakistan also include issues such as inadequate budgetary allocation, shortage of medical professionals, substandard physical infrastructure, rapid population growth, counterfeit and expensive medicines, shortage of paramedical personnel and presence of unlicensed practitioners.

+Sources of health expenditure in Pakistan was mostly "out-of-pocket" spending around 66% followed by the Government health spending at 22.1% in 2005.The situation has improved slightly now with out-of-pocket spending estimated to be 54.3% in 2020 followed by Government health spending of 35.6%.